xnlogical/xnlogical/README.md

 I'm a 16-yo self-taught engineer and high school student from Turkey/Türkiye 🇹🇷

-*Self-proclaimed* systems engineer (primarily x86) and freelance game developer
+*Self-proclaimed* systems engineer and freelance game developer

 ### About ❓